riparuk/pulo-aceh-api/README.md

-# Smeltub-API
+# Pulo Aceh API
-API System for Collecting Gas Data Sensor
+API System for Pulo Aceh Destination

+## Quick Guide

+- Register at `/users/auth/register`.
+To register as an admin, include `"is_admin": true`.
+- Only admins can view sensitive data or add data such as places.
+- Start login by clicking the authorize button at the top right of the Swagger API for easy access to other endpoints (automatically adds access token to the header).
+- Edit the token (result from `/users/auth/login`) in `dummy.py` and run it to easily create fake place data.

 ## Installation
-To install and run the Smeltub-API project, follow these steps:
+To install and run the API project, follow these steps:

 1. Clone the repository to your local machine: